 After the falling edge of /CS, the bus master can issue a READ op-code.
-Following this instruction is a two-byte address value.
-The upper 5-bits of the address are ignored.
-In total, the 11-bits specify the address of the first byte of the read operation.
-After the op-code and address are complete, the SI line is ignored.
-The bus master issues 8 clocks, with one bit read out for each.
-Addresses are incremented internally as long as the bus master continues to issue clocks.
-If the last address of 7FFh is reached, the counter will roll over to 000h.
+Following the READ command is a two-byte address value.
+The upper 3-bits of the address are ignored.
+In total, the 13-bits specify the address of the first byte of the read operation.
+This is the starting address of the first byte of the read operation.
+After the op-code and address are issued, the device drives out the read data on the next 8 clocks.
+The SI input is ignored during read data bytes.
+Subsequent bytes are data bytes, which are read out sequentially.
+Addresses are incremented internally as long as the bus master continues to issue clocks and /CS is low.
+If the last address of 1FFFh is reached, the counter will roll over to 0000h.
 Data is read MSB first.
-The rising edge of /CS terminates a READ op-code operation.
+The rising edge of /CS terminates a READ operation.
 A read operation is shown in Figure 10.